sigmf/SigMF/extensions/presentation.sigmf-ext.md

 All fields in the `presentation` extension are optional, thus any SigMF application using this extension is not required to implement any particular feature.
 It is RECOMMENDED that applications adhering to the `presentation` extension use default values in this document.
+It is also RECOMMENDED that applications implementing this extension describe what fields are implemented.

 ## 0 Datatypes